-Try Research Assistance at the RAD, located between Starbucks and the Writing Center.
+Try Research Assistance at the RAD, located behind the Access Services Desk.
 A more in-depth Research Consultation is also available.

 Gain access to library hours, databases, research guides, and more, as well as chat with a librarian.

 One way to find a topic to research is to scan the available issues of Annual Reviews.
 Read the article (chapter) titles and their abstracts.

 Each year, the most significant primary research literature is critically reviewed to guide you to the principal contributions of the field and help you keep up to date in your area of research.

 Plan your search strategy carefully before you begin typing words.

 Do you want to start broad and then sift through lots of results?
 Do you prefer starting with a small number of precise results, then use each article's list of article references to broaden retrieval?

 Broad - Use All or Full Text search which looks throughout the record and full-text article

 Less Broad - Use Keyword search limiting to title, abstract and subject headings

 Most Precise (fewest results) Use Subject search limiting to subject headings